BrianGilbert/vagrant-debian-wheezy-64/README.md

 This script will:

- 1. download the `Debian 7.4 "Wheezy"` server, 64bit iso
+ 1. download the `Debian 6.0.9 "Squeeze"` server, 64bit iso
- 2. ... do some magic to turn it into a vagrant box file
+ 2. ... do some magic to turn it into a vagrant box file preconfigured for [Thecus](http://www.thecus.com/) module development
- 3. output `debian-wheezy-64.box`
+ 3. output `debian-wheezy-64-thecusdev.box`

 ## Requirements